shammun/clim_680_hw/index.md

 We see that it changed over time but it is not clear whether it has a consistent increase or decrease or no change.

-Now, let's have a look at standard deviation of temperature over Asia to see how it varies in different areas of Asia.
+Now, let's have a look at standard deviation of temperature over Asia to see how it varies in different areas of Asia [notebook1](https://github.com/shammun/clim_680_hw/blob/main/HW1_New.ipynb).

 <!-- Toggle Button for Image 5 -->
 <button onclick="toggleVisibility('image5', 'code5')" style="background-color: #0066cc; color: white; border: none; padding: 10px 20px; text-align: center; text-decoration: none; display: inline-block; font-size: 16px; margin: 4px 2px; cursor: pointer; border-radius: 8px;">